shahusamah13/game/README.md

 # Number Guessing Game

-This is a simple command-line number guessing game implemented in Python.
+This is a simple command-line number-guessing game implemented in Python.

 ## How to Play